Mvb1122/Halloweener/README.md

 - stop - Leaves your VC.
 - getStand - Assigns you a random stand.
 - useStand - WIP - In the future will use the move that the stand is known for.
+  - Currently Implemented Stands:
+  - TWOH (Only up to 100 messages, obviously.)

 # Plans
 - Jojo stand related commands.
 It would have to randomly grant a stand, then note it in a file and refer to that when the user asks to use it.